dandalpiaz/drive-music-player/README.md

 ## Todo

+- Use other gmail for testing
 - Check tab accessibility (details focus on load)
+- Move focus to next track on track end
 - Create documentatian on Google API setup, rename app?
 No API key needed?
 - Gapless playback using two audio elements
 - Match other browser native audio player?